MicrosoftDocs/well-architected/well-architected/saas/networking.md

 # Networking for SaaS workloads on Azure

 Your network provides the backbone for how customers access your SaaS application, and it enables communication between your solution's components.
-The way you design your network has a direct impact on your solution's security, operations, cost, performance, and reliability.
+The way you design your network has a direct effect on your solution's security, operations, cost, performance, and reliability.
 A structured approach to your networking strategy becomes even more important as your cloud environment grows.

 ## Decide on a network deployment strategy and topology